-- Keeping your left arm straight and eyes on the bell, press through your left foot to raise hips high and come up onto your right hand.
-Your right leg is still extended with heel on floor, and your arms should create a straight line.
+- Keeping your left arm straight and eyes on the bell, press through your left foot to raise your hips high and come up onto your right hand.
+Your right leg is still extended with the heel on the floor, and your arms should create a straight line.

 - Stand up, squeezing glutes and pulling your shoulder blades down and back to maintain a solid trunk.